-Keeping our passengers and staff safe is our priority. ❤️ That’s why, together with the Rail Delivery Group (RDG), British Transport Police (BTP), Metropolitan Police Service (MPS), and women’s safety groups, we’re raising awareness of our zero tolerance approach to all forms of sexual harassment on London public transport. 🤚
+Keeping our passengers and staff safe is our priority. ❤️ That’s why, together with the Rail Delivery Group (RDG), British Transport Police (BTP), Metropolitan Police Service (MPS), White Ribbon UK and other women’s safety groups, we’re raising awareness of our zero tolerance approach to all forms of sexual harassment on London public transport. 🤚

 Sexual harassment on public transport

 Sexual harassment is a form of violence, most often directed against women and girls in public places.
-We’re challenging the normalisation and acceptance of these behaviours as ‘something that happens’ to women and girls, and will always take the strongest possible action to support our passengers.
+Therefore, we’re challenging the normalisation and acceptance of these behaviours as ‘something that happens’ to women and girls.
+We will always take the strongest possible action to support our passengers.

 Research also shows that nearly half of those who experience sexual harassment do not tell anyone.
 Whether you experience or witness this behaviour, it’s vital you report it.
 This helps us and the police to put the right interventions in place to stop this behaviour and bring offenders to justice.

-The following behaviours are common examples of sexual harassment, which are not tolerated on public transport:
+The following behaviours are common examples of sexual harassment, which we do not tolerate on public transport:

 - Cat Calling